 1) The (Probable) Celtic Connection –

 Folklorists and researchers have put forth various theories relating to the history of Halloween, ranging from ancient Roman festivals (like Parentalia) to Gaelic festivals (like Samhain).
-However, the general consensus pertains to the latter-mentioned festival of Samhain when it comes to one of the possibly pagan origins of Halloween (or at least some secular aspects of it).
+However, the general consensus pertains to the latter-mentioned festival of Samhain when it comes to one of the possible pagan origins of Halloween (or at least some secular aspects of it).
 To that end, the very term Samhain (pronounced ‘sah-win’, originated from Old Gaelic samain or samuin) is derived from the Old Irish for ‘summer’s end’, and as such falls on the period between 31st October and 1st November.

 In terms of history, the festival of Samhain did have ancient Celtic pagan origins, with the date (or an extended period during the time of the year) having significance even in Gaulish culture – as could be evidenced from the month of SAMON[IOS].
 Furthermore, Samhain is also mentioned as one of the four major seasonal festivals in Old Irish literature- which still forms the basis for our knowledge about their ancient mythology.
-To that end, in the mythical narrative, it is the goddess Morrigan who has a romantic tryst with the Dagda, the father-figure deity among the Celtic gods, on the night of Samhain, thus once again suggesting the religious significance of the date in pre-Medieval Celtic culture.
+To that end, in the mythical narrative, it is the goddess Morrigan who has a romantic tryst with the Dagda, the father-figure deity among the Celtic gods, on the night of Samhain, thus once again suggesting the religious significance of the date in pre-medieval Celtic culture.

 2) The Seasonal ‘Change’ –